Palos de la Frontera: History

 Palos would play a pivotal role in the settlement and Christianization of the New World in succeeding centuries.
 La Rábida would play a central part in the Christian evangelization of the Americas.
 As La Rábida was a Franciscan monastery, that order would play a dominant role in this Christianization, and some of the first missionaries were natives of Palos, including Juan Izquierdo, Juan de Palos, Juan Cerrado, Pedro Salvador, Alonso Vélez de Guevara, Juan Quintero, Thomás de Narváez, and Francisco Camacho.

 With the establishment of the Casa de Contratación at Seville in 1503, Palos suffered a decline.
 Natives of Palos emigrated to America or to Seville, and Palos soon had few sailing vessels of its own.
 By the 18th century, the town had only about 125 inhabitants.
 However, during the same century, Catalan investors established a viticultural industry centered at Palos, and the population slowly reached its pre-1492 levels.
 Palos also transformed itself into a center of the shrimp industries, and also became a center for the cultivation of the “fresón de Palos” (Palos-grown garden strawberries), which are now exported to the European Union.

 On June 22, 1926, the first hydroplane to cross the Atlantic, the Plus Ultra flying boat, took off from Palos.
 The journey, done in six stages, ended at Buenos Aires, Argentina.
 Alfonso XIII of Spain gave the Plus Ultra to the Argentine Navy, in which it served as a postal service airplane; the Argentines donated to Spain a statue of Icarus, which is situated at La Rábida.
 Alfonso XIII also granted to Palos the status as a city during this time.

 John Paul II visited Palos on June 14, 1993, the only time a pope has visited the city.
-John Paul symbolically crowned the Palos’ patron saint, the Virgin of Miracles (Virgen de los Milagros).
+John Paul symbolically crowned the Palos's patron saint, the Virgin of Miracles (Virgen de los Milagros).

 There is a station in the Madrid Metro named after this town.

 In 1850 the small town of Trenton, Illinois, located southwest of Chicago, changed its name to Palos.
 This recommendation was made by M. S. Powell, the local postmaster, whose ancestor Pedro Alonso Niño sailed with Christopher Columbus from Palos de la Frontera.
 When it incorporated as a Village in 1914, Palos officially became Palos Park.
 The neighboring communities of Palos Hills and Palos Heights incorporated at later points.
 All three municipalities lie within Palos Township.